 Hardwood Floor Inlays

 The parlor and dining room floors have an exquisite inlay pattern.
 I remember as a child visiting my aunt and marveling at the different patterns and the variety of colors in the wood.
-Ever since then I have been a big fan of hardwood inlays.
+Ever since then I've been a big fan of hardwood inlays.

 Not a Lost Art

 You can buy affordable inlay patterns that will easily install with standard hardwood flooring.
 You can also buy thinner inlays that can be added to an existing hardwood floor.
-It is a product that will become more popular as more people realize it is available.
+It's a product that will become more popular as more people realize it is available.

 Care and Installation